bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/products.md

 ---
 description: "Products available in our shop."
-slug: products
+slug: "products"
-title: Products
+title: "Products"
 featuredImage:
-  path: care-and-upkeep/imar-strataglass-cleaner-301.jpg
+  path: "care-and-upkeep/imar-strataglass-cleaner-301.jpg"
-  alt: A bottle of IMAR Strataglass cleaner
+  alt: "A bottle of IMAR Strataglass cleaner"
 ---

 We offer a few products that help keep your window panels free of smudges and